KratosMultiphysics/Kratos/docs/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/ParOptBeam_Guide.md

  - Plot/Write result: For the corresponding dofs and respective results of interest, you should input True/False if you want the results printed as .dat files or plotted in the report pdf.

 - Remark:
 The results of the dynamic analysis are written and plotted in the original ParOptBeam script for the base of the of the cantilever beam.
 This is correct when extracting reactions, however when extracting accelerations, velocities or displacements, other positions, possibly at the top of the building, are of interest.
-In this case, go to *analysis -> dynamic_analysis* to the definition of write_result_at_dof (same goes for plot_result_at_dof).
+In this case, go to *analysis &rarr; dynamic_analysis* to the definition of write_result_at_dof (same goes for plot_result_at_dof).
 Under selected_result = "displacement", "velocity" and "acceleration", dof represents the degree of freedom of the first node of the cantilever, so the base of the structure.
 Multiply the element number of interest with 6 (6 dofs per node) and add the dof, to extract the result of interest.
 For example, if you are interested in the acceleration at the top of the building and your model has 6 segments, write:

     result_data = self.solver.acceleration[6*6 + dof, :]